richjava/ngrx-example-app-ext/README.md

 This is a clone of the [@ngrx example application](https://github.com/ngrx/example-app).
 This implementation extends it to include CRUD functionality (for a "School" entity) with a custom backend API.
 The backend project can be found [here](https://github.com/richjava/express-mongoose-es6-rest-api-develop-ext)

+NOTE: The functionality for Schools will not work without running the backend project.

 # @ngrx example application

 Example application utilizing @ngrx libraries, showcasing common patterns and best practices.